 I also think the idea of a cushion compact foundation gives the impression that it’s super quick application – no, it still needs to be applied and blended just like any other foundation / BB cream.

 The finish of this foundation is quite dewy, which I’ve learned is the case with most cushion type foundations.
 The coverage is a buildable medium and has an SPF of 50 (as with most BB creams, the SPF is fantastic).
 For me, this is more of a winter foundation – during the cold dry weather, it does not settle into fine lines or cling to dry patches.
-If you’re oily or combination skin, you’re out of luck.
+There’s no oil control so if you’re oily or combination skin, you’re out of luck.

 You’re also out of luck if your skin tone is anything darker than NC25.
 Similar to BB creams, since the majority of brands offering cushion foundations originate from Korea, they mainly focus on shades ranges common to the Korean population.
 The #23 Calm Beige shade I got is the darkest colour this is offered (the other being #21 Bright Beige which is more pink toned).
 But here’s where having the Western brands pick up on this trend comes in handy.
 Lots of Western brands now offer cushion compact foundations, including MAC, Estee Lauder, Clinique.
 L’Oreal, Maybelline, etc. – their shade range offering is much wider.